Raebareli: History, etymology and post-independence

 Four prominent mosques were noted at this point.
 The first of these was the Jami Masjid, which as mentioned dated back to the reign of Ibrahim Shah.
 The second was built in 1040 AH by Nawab Jahan Khan, who founded Jahanabad.
 The third, built by Shah Alam-ullah, was modelled after the Kaaba in Mecca and was domeless but had three main halls.
 The last of the four was built by Shah Alam-ullah's son in the suburb of Daira.

 Other landmarks at the time included the dispensary and sarai built by Drigjibai Singh after the British annexation of Oudh State in the 1850s.
-Built around the same time was a large masonry bridge across the Sai, commissioned by the British deputy commissionner W. Glynn and partly financed by some Bais Rajput taluqdars.
+Built around the same time was a large masonry bridge across the Sai, commissioned by the British deputy commissioner W. Glynn and partly financed by some Bais Rajput taluqdars.
 The city also had several schools, including a government-run high school, a branch school located within the fort, a vernacular middle school run by the municipality, and five indigenous schools supported by grants-in-aid.
 Two of these were in the fort, two more were in Jahanabad, and the last one was at Wazirganj.
 There was also a Sanskrit Pathshala.

 According to the 1901 census, the population of Raebareli was 15,880 people (8,321 male and 7,559 female).
 This included 8,825 Hindus, 6,955 Muslims, 43 Sikhs, 38 Christians, and 19 Jains.
 Among the notable Sikh residents were Shahzada Basdeo Singh, the great-grandson of Maharaja Ranjit Singh of the Sikh Empire, as well as the descendants of Chhattar Singh, one of the generals in the Sikh army.